 Ramen Champion‘s selection of ramen is immense, to say the least, with brands like Gyumaru, Ikkyu, Menya Ryu, and Buta God.
 Each stall has its own specialty dish, like the Special Tonkotsu Ramen (from $16.94) from Tonkotsu Ikkyu, featuring numerous slabs of chashu and a rich, creamy pork bone-based broth.

 Menya Ryu offers a plethora of unique fare like their Magma Ramen ($17.74++), which mixes up to 16 kinds of spices, or the Sapporo Special Miso Ramen ($18.93++) that is cooked with three kinds of miso.

 4. Suparakki Ramen

 Meaning “super lucky” In Japanese, Suparakki Ramen serves bowls of goodness at affordable prices.
 They exclusively use freshly-made Hakata-style ramen, and their broth is hard-boiled for six hours to achieve a full, collagen-like richness.

-One of Suparraki’s speciality dishes is their Dry Truffle Ramen ($9.50), their house recipe including freshly made ramen, with stir-fried shredded pork, topped with a house-made sauce and drizzled with truffle oil.
+One of Suparraki’s specialty dishes is their Dry Truffle Ramen ($9.50).
+The house recipe includes freshly made ramen, with stir-fried shredded pork, topped with a house-made sauce and drizzled with truffle oil.

-Their best-seller is, of course, the Original Tonkotsu Ramen ($10.80), which uses a unique blend of pork bones to create a smooth, creamy, rich soup stock.
+Their bestseller is, of course, the Original Tonkotsu Ramen ($10.80).
+The soup-er dish uses a unique blend of pork bones to create a smooth, creamy, rich soup stock.
 Flavoured with a combination of Japanese shoyu, sea salt and kelp, you’re guaranteed maximum satisfaction!